EU's Rehn says close to deal on Greek aid

 Greece hopes that euro zone finance ministers will agree to up to 8.1 billion euros ($10.40 billion) in aid when they meet on Monday as it needs part of the money to redeem about 2.2 billion euros of bonds in August.

-Rehn reiterated comments first said on Friday that Greece could get its next tranche of international aid in various instalments.
+Rehn reiterated comments first said on Friday that Greece could get its next tranche of international aid in various installments.

 After worries over the euro zone resurfaced over the past weeks with political turmoil in both Greece and Portugal, the EU Commissioner said it was crucial that Lisbon kept working on restoring stability.